 That is why universities must become more attractive, both at a local and global level and to do so it is necessary to revise curricula in order to promote the integration of graduates in the professional life.
-Seen from this viewpoint, the EC hopes that study programs can allow students "to encompass transversal skills (such as teamwork and entrepreneurship) in addition to specialist knowledge" (EC 2003h, p.
+Seen from this viewpoint, the EC hopes that study programs can allow students "to encompass transversal skills (such as teamwork and entrepreneurship) in addition to specialist knowledge" (EC 2003b, p.
 6); besides, the EC hopes for an increase in university access even for the socially weak groups, thus removing the correlation between social origin and level of the academic title reached.
+However, for universities to be able to develop their strategies and strengthen their role in society, they need to have sufficient autonomy as is stressed in a subsequent document together with the ritual recommendation concerning more investment for research and innovation (year after year, in fact, the aim of 3% of GDP in R&D seems to be a chimera).
+According to the EC, research policies have taken on a more specific character thanks to the creation of technological platforms that, though not instruments of either the research framework program or technological development, will nevertheless be taken into account for the seventh framework program of 2007-2013.

-The focal point of of EC 2005 concerns the improvement of human resources, that "are a core determinant of quality in higher education and research"; they can reach a high level of excellence only where there is a favorable professional environment based on open, transparent and competitive procedures; besides, in the document the importance of research is stressed.
-The document states that they:
+The focal point of EC 2005 concerns the improvement of human resources, that "are a core determinant of quality in higher education and research"; they can reach a high level of excellence only where there is a favourable professional environment based on open, transparent and competitive procedures; besides, in the document the importance of researchers is stressed (see § 5.4).